Office of the Registrar Regulations

-The original regulation number, as well as the latest amending regulation number are always found at the beginning of our consolidations, like so:
+The original regulation number and the latest amending regulation number are always found at the beginning of our consolidations:

-Thus, the above regulations would have originated with N.S.
+Thus, the Hypothetical Regulations originated with the base regulation N.S.
 Reg.
-1/2010 (the "base regulation") and are consolidated up to N.S.
+1/2010 and are consolidated up to N.S.
 Reg.
-75/2016, with the dates indicating the day the regulations were made.
-"As amended up to” indicates that the regulation has been amended, and the N.S.
-Reg. number listed is the most recent amendment included in the consolidated text.
+75/2016, with the dates indicating the date the regulations come into force*.
+“As amended to” indicates that the regulation has been amended, and the N.S. reg. number listed is the most recent amendment included in the consolidation.